clearyk6/CA4003/README.md

 - returns the next available token in the input stream and moves the pointer one step in the input stream

+- **important**: two important attributes of any token
+  - kind: the kind of token as specified in token manager
+  - image: the _lexeme_ associated with that token

 ---

 # 3. Parsing